v-senthil/IoT-Dashboard-Flask/README.md

 8. Database (SQLite 3)
 9. GPS Tracking using API and Mapbox
 10. Text to Speech usin gTTs and playsound
+11. Firebase and GoogleSheets can be added if required

 ### Features To-come